ban jelacic square - one day in zagreb itinerary cover

 ZET network has 14 tram lines and over 140 bus lines linking virtually every part of the city.

-Google maps work perfectly in sync with the ZET network, so you can trust they will suggest the best route.
+Google Maps works perfectly in sync with the ZET network, so you can trust they will suggest the best route.

-Yes, there is an Uber and Bolt taxi in Zagreb.
+Yes, there is Uber and Bolt taxi in Zagreb.

 In the unlikely case that you need a taxi, they are the cheapest option!
 Especially if you need transport from the airport, as taxis around the airport are notorious for being overpriced.